tvrenamer/tvrenamer/README.md

     1. Execute the run script via `./run-linux.sh`

 ## Common Problems
+### Connectivity Issues
+If you are receiving errors about "unable to connect to internet" please [download version 0.7.2](https://github.com/tvrenamer/tvrenamer/releases/tag/0.7.2).
+Note that [Java 8](https://java.com/en/download) is required.

 ### Java version issues
-*Java version 8* is required..
+*Java version 8* is required.
 Type `java -version` into your terminal and ensure that the output is similar to:

     $ java -version
     java version "1.8.0_81"